recap.at

 The disaster arrived with almost no warning.
 Unlike earthquakes, which shake the ground and send people running, tsunamis often leave the ocean visibly receding before the waves hit-a detail many coastal residents didn't know to recognize.
 Seismic stations detected the quake within minutes, but no Indian Ocean tsunami warning system existed in 2004.
 The Pacific had one after the 1960 Chile earthquake; the Indian Ocean did not.
 That absence meant no official alerts reached vulnerable populations before the waves struck.

 The humanitarian response was unprecedented in scale.
 Governments pledged over $13 billion in aid.
 Relief organizations mobilized thousands of workers.
 The disaster exposed how little the developed world knew about tsunami physics and early-warning systems, sparking a global push for coastal monitoring infrastructure.
-Within three years, the Indian Ocean Tsunami Warning System went operational.
+Within two years, the Indian Ocean Tsunami Warning System went operational.

 Timeline